vanedm/class-playlist/README.md

 ### Entry format

-Songs should follow this format
+If you would like to submit a song or album, it should follow this format.
+You are welcome to add your name to your submission, but it is not necessary.

 Title
-Album | Artist
+Album | Artist // Name of Submitter

 Only the title needs the hyperlink to the song, which in markdown should look like

 ```
 [Title](url)
-Album | Artist
+Album | Artist // Name of Submitter
 ```

 Most of the playlists will follow this or a similar format.